 Here are some examples of how we use this influence:

-Questions have been raised over the use of Amazon’s facial recognition and analytics software: “Amazon Rekognition”, as well as the sale of this software to other organisations, including the US Government.
+Although it is a very small part of Amazon's overall business, questions have been raised over the use of Amazon’s facial recognition and analytics software: “Amazon Rekognition”, as well as the sale of this software to other organisations, including the US Government.

 It is sold to the government for public protection purposes, however the Amazon board has a responsibility to thoroughly consider the impacts of its use.